jw2249a/2017-bayes-audit/2017-code/README.md

 decisions).
 Additional output files may include this information.
 But since this information is not relevant for the audit, we do not describe it here.

-A reported outcomes file has a filename of the form ``23-reported-outcomes.csv``
-(possibly with a version label).

 [Back to TOC](#table-of-contents)